-Accreditation Formarly known as the Division of Appreditation (DOA) of the Accreditation Commission for Midwifery Formerly known as the Division of Accreditation (DOA) of the Education (ACME) American College of Nurse-Midwives (ACNM), an administratively and financially autonomous commission of the American College of Nurse-Midwives that is responsible for all aspects of programmatic accreditation in midwifery education.
+A Pt . t' Francis I and the District of Association (DOA) of the Accreditation Formerly known as the Division of Accreditation (DOA) of the Commission for Midwifery American College of Nurse-Midwives (ACNM), an Education (ACME) administratively and financially autonomous commission of the American College of Nurse-Midwives that is responsible for all aspects of programmatic accreditation in midwifery education.
 ACME Staff ACME Executive Director and ACME Administrative Assistant.
-Academic Institution Based on the definition by the US Department of Education, "an institution of higher education that is a public or private institution legally authorized to provide educational programs beyond secondary educationfor which it awards adegree for credit" and is "accredited or preaccredited" by an agency recognized by the US Department of Education.
-[34 CFR Part 600 § 600.4] Academic Unit College/School, Institute, Department (e.g. nursing, public health, college of health related professions) within or affiliated with an academic institution.
+Academic Institution Based on the definition by the US Department of Education, "an institution of higher education that is a public or private institution legally authorized to provide educational programs beyond secondary education for which it awards adegree for credit" and is "accredited or preaccredited" by an agency recognized by the US Department of Education.
+[34 CFR Part 600 § 600.4] Academic Unit College/School, Institute, Department (e.g. nursing, public health, college of health-related professions) within or affiliated with an academic institution.
 Accrediting Agency As defined by the US Department of Education, " A legal entity, or that part of a legal entity, that conducts accrediting activities through voluntary, non-federal peer review and makes decisions concerning the accreditation or pre- accreditation status of institutions, programs, or both."
 [34 CFR §602.3 Definitions] Accreditation As defined by the US Department of Education, "the status of public recognition that an accrediting agency grants to an educational institution or program that meets the agency's standards and requirements."
 [34 CFR §602.3 Definitions] Administrative Unit The person, group or area responsible for the midwifery program budget.
 Adverse Accrediting As defined by the US Department of Education, "the denial, Action or Adverse Action withdrawal, suspension, revocation, or termination of accreditation or preaccreditation, or any comparable accrediting action an agency may take against an institution or program."
 [34 CFR § 602.3 Definitions]